sled-rs/sled-rs.github.io/perf.md

 progress.

 This has implications for mutexes, among many other things.
-Modern mutex implementations tend to implement some for of fairness-mechanism to combat this effect.
+Modern mutex implementations tend to implement some sort of fairness-mechanism to combat this effect.
 It can actually be quite expensive to have a mutex be completely fair, as it requires maintaining essentially a FIFO queue that mediates access, and bending on the FIFO property can lower the effort of using a mutex, which